Form design

 • Button Alignment - When you choose a Half width or Auto size for the button, set the alignment at left, right, or center.
 The padding adjusts according to the size and alignment settings.

-• Padding - Set padding (in pixels) around the field.
-You can set the same margin on all four sides, or select the Different padding for each side checkbox to set the horizontal and vertical margins separately.
+• Padding - Set padding (in pixels) around the button.
+You can set the same padding on all four sides, or select the Different padding for each side checkbox to set the horizontal and vertical padding separately.
 The padding adjusts if you change the size and alignment settings.

 Set the alignment, margin, and padding styles for the form button {width="600" modal="regular"}